SAP/sap-btp-service-operator/README.md

 ### TLS-Based Access Credentials
 - Define a secret pair named `sap-btp-service-operator` and `sap-btp-service-operator-tls`  in the namespace. `ServiceInstance` and `ServiceBinding` that are applied in the namespace will belong to the subaccount from which the credentials were issued.
-- Define different secrets for different namespaces in a [centrally managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `sap-btp-service-operator-<namespace>` and `sap-btp-service-operator-tls--<namespace>` .
+- Define different secrets for different namespaces in a [centrally managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `sap-btp-service-operator-<namespace>` and `sap-btp-service-operator-tls-<namespace>` .
 For more information, see [tls secret](./sapbtp-operator-charts/templates/secret-tls.yml).

 **Notes:**
 - If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.<br>